|

 occasional dose of a blue clarifier can help improve the

-ability of the pool filter to remove these fine particles.
+ability of t he pool filter to remove these fine particles.

 Backwashing a sand filter doesn't damage the filter: it just